1. What is Georgia Foreign LLC Registration?

 B) Local business licenses and occupational tax certificates

 Most cities and counties in Georgia require businesses to obtain a local business license, often referred to as an occupational tax certificate.
-This requirement applies to many foreign LLCs once they begin operating locally.
+This requirement applies to many Foreign LLCs once they begin operating locally.

 Licensing rules vary by jurisdiction and are commonly based on business activity, number of employees, or projected gross receipts.
 Registration with the state does not replace local licensing obligations.